-What about anti-Latino and anti-Asian stereotyping?
-We obviously cannot establish the predictive validity of our prejudice measures using support for Latino or Asian candidate for president.
+What about anti-Latino and anti-Asian American stereotyping?
+We obviously cannot establish the predictive validity of our prejudice measures using support for Latino or Asian American candidates for president.
 But CCAP did ask respondents whether they agreed more with the statement, "Illegal immigrants should be arrested and deported," or "Illegal immigrants now living in the U.S. should be allowed to become citizens if they pay a fine."
-In Figure 4 we plot the coefficients from a linear probability model predicting agreement with the position that illegal immigrants should be arrested and deported.
-The outcome variable is coded 1 if a respondent agrees that illegal immigrants should be arrested and deported and 0 otherwise.
+In Figure 4, we plot the coefficients from a linear probability model predicting agreement with the position that illegal immigrants should be arrested and deported.
+The outcome variable is coded "1" if a respondent agrees that illegal immigrants should be arrested and deported and "0" otherwise.
 We observe that respondents who are one standard deviation more prejudiced against Latinos than the national average are also, other things equal, about nine percentage points more likely to agree that illegal immigrants should be arrested and deported instead of fined and granted citizenship.
-We ran the same model after substituting anti-Asian stereotyping for anti-Latino stereotyping, and found only a small, statistically insignificant correlation between Asian stereotypes and immigration policy preferences.
+We ran the same model after substituting anti-Asian American stereotyping for anti-Latino stereotyping, and found only a small, statistically insignificant correlation between Asian American stereotypes and immigration policy preferences.

-109 In 2008, there were no Latino or Asian candidates among the major party nominees or among the front-runners for the major party nominations.
+^{125.} In 2008, there were no Latino or Asian American candidates among the major party nominees or among the front-runners for the major party nominations.

-110 CCAP Codebook, supra note 92 (question JCAP16).
+^{126.} CCAP CODEBOOK, supra note 100 (question JCAP16).

-We remain reluctant to put much weight on the evidence concerning Latino and Asian stereotyping.
-The CCAP did not ask about "trustworthiness" stereotypes with respect to these groups-and trustworthiness is the stereotype we expect to be most the pervasive and harmful with respect to immigrant populations.
+We remain reluctant to put much weight on the evidence concerning Latino and Asian American stereotyping.
+The CCAP did not ask about trustworthiness stereotypes with respect to these groups-and trustworthiness is the stereotype we expect to be the most pervasive and harmful with respect to immigrant populations.

 Figure 4.
-Coefficients from a linear probability models predicting agreement with the statement "illegal immigrants should be arrested and deported."
+Coefficients from a linear probability model predicting agreement with the statement "illegal immigrants should be arrested and deported."
 All non-dichotomous independent variables (stereotype, age, education, and income) have been normalized to facilitate interpretation.
 Data: All non-Latino respondents in the 2008 CCAP.
+127

-Also, we lack a candidate-election validation of the political relevance of the Latino and Asian stereotype measures, and the VRA today is centrally concerned with barriers to the election of minority candidates.
-We note in passing, however, that the data on stereotyping of Asians do raise the question of whether Asians should receive the same VRA protections as blacks and Latinos.
-Per the CCAP, Asians are stereotyped more favorably than whites on balance, and it may well be the case that Asian-American candidates generally benefit from voters' stereotypes.
-112
+Also, we lack a candidate-election validation of the political relevance of the Latino and Asian American stereotype measures, and the VRA today is centrally concerned with barriers to the election of minority candidates.
+We note in passing, however, that the data on stereotyping of Asian Americans do raise the question of whether Asian American should receive the same VRA protections as blacks and Latinos.
+Per the CCAP, Asian Americans are stereotyped more favorably than whites on balance, and it may well be the case that Asian American candidates generally benefit from voters' stereotypes.
+129